rodlewis360/Dungeon-Life/README.md

 A dungeon survival game.
 Update:  Beta 1.0.0 release!
 # To play on Google OS:
-Copy and paste maingame.py into python interpeter
+1)Copy and paste maingame.py into python interpeter 2)Have Fun!
-Have Fun!
 # To play on Windows 4 or higher:
-Download ZIP and open with 7zip or WinZip
+1)Download ZIP and open with 7zip or WinZip
-Open maingame.py with Notepad
+2)Open maingame.py with Notepad
-Copy and paste into python interpreter
+3)Copy and paste into python interpreter
-Have Fun!
+4)Have Fun!
 # To play on Linux OS:
-Undetermined.
+N/A)Undetermined.